- Affiliate Associate Professor, Global Health

 Select from the following:

-Benjamin Spencer is an Affiliate Associate Professor in the University of Washington, Departments of Landscape Architecture and Global Health and the co-founder of the non-profit, Traction Design.
+Benjamin Spencer is an Affiliate Associate Professor in the University of Washington, Departments of Landscape Architecture and Global Health, the co-founder of the non-profit, Traction DAR and the director of the social enterprise, Design Action Nepal.
 Ben’s work is collaborative and interdisciplinary.
-It integrates human centered design, research and teaching and explores the relationship between technology, the built environment and human health in developing communities.
+It integrates participatory design, research and teaching and explores the relationship between technology, the built environment and human well-being in developing communities.
 Ben teaches design and digital fabrication and directs community-based projects and study abroad programs.
-His recent publications include book chapters, “Whole-Systems Public Interest Design Education” and “Engaging the Field Experience: Integrated, Interdisciplinary, On-Site, Enduring” in Public Interest Design Education Guidebook (Routledge 2018).
-His recent projects include the participatory design and implementation of small-scale public space interventions in Kathmandu, Nepal and the development of innovative personal protection technologies in response to COVID-19.
+His current work focuses on the participatory design and implementation of multi-functional community centers in collaboration with marginalized urban neighborhoods in the Kathmandu Valley.

 - Community-Based Participatory Research